blog

 Understanding Male Aesthetic Goals

-Another important difference when treating male patients involves aesthetic expectations.
+Another important difference involves aesthetic expectations.
+Treating male patients requires understanding these goals.

-Female patients may request brow elevation or softer facial contours, while male patients often prefer treatments that preserve a strong and natural appearance.
+Female patients may request brow elevation or softer contours.
+Male patients often prefer treatments that preserve a strong, natural look.

 • reducing wrinkles while maintaining natural movement